agabor/docs/_includes/parse-server/using-parse-sdks.md

-# Using Parse SDKs with Parse Server
+# Using MSG SDKs with MSG Server

-To use a Parse SDK with Parse Server, change the server URL to your Parse API URL.
-For example, if you have Parse Server running locally mounted at /parse:
+To use a MSG SDK with MSG Server, change the server URL to your MSG API URL.
+For example, if you have MSG Server running locally mounted at /parse:

 **iOS / OS X / watchOS / tvOS**